 Some things get better with age — wines mellow and so does balsamic vinegar.
 Classic , both symphonic and rock, sounds better and better each time I hear it.
-Jeans and khakis get more comfortable, shoes do too.
+Jeans and khakis get more comfortable, running shoes do too.

 To my eye, older Porsches, BMWs, and Alfas look even better over time.